AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

     -   If the source and destination instances are located within the same region and belong to the same account, go to the next step.
     -   If the source and destination instances are located within different regions but belong to the same account, copy the image to the region where the destination instance is located.
 For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md).
     -   If the source and destination instances are located within the same region but belong to different accounts, share the custom image to the account to which the destination instance belongs.
 For more information, see [Share or unshare custom images](/intl.en-US/Images/Custom image/Share or unshare custom images.md).
-    -   If the source and destination instances are located within different regions and belong to different accounts, copy the image to the region where the destination instance is located.
-Then, share the image to the account to which the destination instance belongs.
+    -   If the source and destination instances are located within different regions and belong to different accounts, copy the image to the region where the destination instance is located and then share the image to the account to which the destination instance belongs.
 For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md) and [Share or unshare custom images](/intl.en-US/Images/Custom image/Share or unshare custom images.md).
 3. Use the shared image to create an ECS instance or replace the image of the destination instance.
 For more information, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md) or [Change the operating system](/intl.en-US/Images/Change the operating system.md).

     **Note:** If you want to replace the image of the destination instance, make sure that the original image does not contain data disk snapshots.